EXPANDING COMPUTATIONAL AND QUANTITATIVE RESEARCH IN VIRGINIA

 Full-time faculty at institutions in Virginia that are within seven years of their first faculty appointment are eligible to apply as Principal Investigators.
 Importantly, faculty from medical schools and schools of Osteopathic Medicine may not apply as Principal Investigators; however, they are encouraged to collaborate on proposals as Co-Investigators.
 Student participation is a requirement of the proposed research plan.

 Eligible research areas for Jeffress support include astronomy, biosciences, chemistry, computer sciences, engineering, environmental sciences, material science, mathematics and physics.
 Research in social, economic and behavioral sciences, including psychology, are currently outside the scope of Jeffress funding.

-This year the Hazel Thorpe Carman and George Gay Carman Trust offers an additional award in support of one project that meets the criteria of the Jeffress Trust Awards Program and also demonstrates relevance to the funder’s focus of either blood disorders or mental health.
+The Hazel Thorpe Carman and George Gay Carman Trust has an interest in potentially offering an additional award in support of one project submitted through the Jeffress Awards Program mechanism that meets the criteria of the Jeffress Program and is relevant to the funder’s focus of either blood disorders or mental health.